readthedocs/readthedocs.org/docs/guides/migrate-rest-myst.md

 [reST definition lists]: https://docutils.sourceforge.io/docs/user/rst/quickref.html#definition-lists

-## reStructuredText syntax not yet supported by MyST
+## Writing reStructuredText syntax within MyST

 There is a small chance that `rst2myst` does not properly understand a piece of reST syntax, either because there is a bug in the tool